Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Proposed Framework

 \subsubsection{Deployment Zone Selection}

-Given the traversability map $T(g)$, candidate deployment locations are selected from grid cells satisfying $T(g) \ge T_{\mathrm{th}}$ and located within a maximum search radius from the target region.
-Candidate cells are ranked using a distance-aware traversability objective
+Given the traversability map $T(g)$, candidate deployment locations are selected from grid cells satisfying $T(g) \ge T_{\mathrm{th}}$ and located within the maximum search radius from the target region.
+Candidate cells are ranked by a distance-aware traversability objective

-where $d(g,g_{\mathrm{goal}})$ denotes the Euclidean distance to the target region and $r_{\max}$ is the maximum search radius.
-This objective favors safe landing locations closer to the target, encouraging short path traversal for the miniUGV.
+where $\lambda\in[0,1]$ balances traversability and proximity, $d(g,g_{\mathrm{goal}})$ denotes Euclidean distance to the target region, and $r_{\max}$ is maximum search radius. $J(g)$ favors safe landing locations closer to the target, encouraging short path traversal for the miniUGV.
 The top $K$ locations satisfying a minimum separation constraint are selected as deployment targets.